hypre-space/hypredrive/docs/usrman-src/interfaces_fortran.rst

 API coverage
 ------------

-The module provides procedures for the public ``HYPREDRV_`` functions in ``include/HYPREDRV.h``.
+The module provides procedures for the Fortran-compatible public ``HYPREDRV_`` functions in ``include/HYPREDRV.h``.
 These procedures cover lifecycle control, errors, input, presets, linear systems, solvers, state vectors, statistics, annotations, and timing.
-The module also provides small Fortran helpers, such as ``HYPREDRV_Check`` and ``HYPREDRV_BigIntSize``.
+The module also provides small Fortran helpers, such as ``HYPREDRV_Check`` and
+``HYPREDRV_BigIntSize``.

 The Fortran interface preserves the C API ownership rules.
 Borrowed HYPRE objects remain